Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

   spring.cloud.azure.appconfiguration.cache-expiration = 60
   ```

   * In a web application, this library will signal configuration refresh automatically as long as there are incoming requests to the application.
-This is done by listening for ServletRequestHandledEvents.
+This is done by listening for servlet requests.

 * Fixed the bug that configuration refresh occurred multiple times unnecessarily when an application loads configuration from more than one App Configuration store.
 * Fixed the bug that failed configuration refresh may not be reattempted.